memgraph/docs/products/memgraph/v1.2.0/getting_started/getting-started.md

 ### Where to start?

-We recommend exploring some of these topics to get aquainted with Memgraph:
+We recommend exploring some of these topics to get acquainted with Memgraph:

 * **[Install Memgraph](./installation/installation.md)** or try out **[Memgraph Cloud](https://memgraph.com/product/cloud)**
 * Learn how to **[query the database](./querying/querying.md)**